Pumpkin Speech Therapy Activities – Plus a Free Download

 I love interactive books to keep little hands busy – this pumpkin interactive book also works on simple WH- questions!

-You can find a bundle of all the pumpkin activities mentioned above here:
+You can find a bundle the pumpkin activities mentioned above here (except the 3D pumpkin):

 Do you have any go-to pumpkin-themed activities?
 Please share below in the comments!